Jennifer Johnson Cano

 Jan Latham Koenig

 Composer: Wolfgang Amadeus Mozart

 Premiere Date: October 29, 1787, Estates Theatre, Prague

 The murderous Don Giovanni deceives women with impunity, leaving destruction in his wake.
 This Don Juan is not just a rakish cad but someone much more sinister.
-Mozart and Da Ponte’s masterwork explores vengeance and unsatiable desire.
+Mozart and Da Ponte’s masterwork explores vengeance and insatiable desire.
 Glamour, grit, and the glow of neon infuse this film noir production in which Kristine McIntyre directs the action on the stage.
 This production includes depictions of sexual assault and murder.
 Live gunshots will be used in this production.

 Sung in Italian with English Supertitles

 Leporello, Don Giovanni’s servant, stands on guard outside the home of Donna Anna while Don Giovanni, disguised, is inside attempting to seduce her.
 As Leporello waits, he complains about his job.
 Suddenly, Don Giovanni comes running out of the palace.
 He averts his face from Donna Anna, not allowing his identity to be revealed.
 Donna Anna’s father, the Commendatore, challenges Don Giovanni to a duel while Donna Anna runs to find Don Ottavio.
 Knowing that he could easily defeat the much older Commendatore, Don Giovanni refuses to fight him.
 The Commendatore persists.
 Don Giovanni kills the Commendatore.
 Don Giovanni and his servant flee the scene.
 When Donna Anna returns with Don Ottavio and finds her father dead, the two swear to get vengeance on Don Giovanni.